• Home Home

 Heat pumps — which provide both heating and cooling for homes — primarily differ from traditional HVAC systems and boilers in how they operate.
 While gas boilers and AC units use fuel and electricity to manage temperature, heat pumps work by simply moving thermal energy from the external environment to the heat pump and vice versa.

-This means that heat pumps are vastly more efficient, making them more planet-friendly and non-polluting than conventional systems.
+Their unique design means that heat pumps are vastly more efficient than traditional HVAC units, making them more planet-friendly and non-polluting than conventional systems.
 That efficiency also means lower bills for homeowners.

 Your Electric Neighbour was no exception.
 Breaking down their heating and cooling month by month, they calculated that the heat pump had saved them approximately $600 in comparison to their prior HVAC system, effectively slashing their bills in half and then some.
 This usage included warm summers that needed plenty of cooling, as well as the heating necessary for snowy winters in Ontario, Canada.